WernerKr/davisconsoleapi/README.md

        v2 API URL: Historic (only availabe with paid subscription from Davis) so here not supported!

 ## Database schema
-This driver use it's own database schema `wview_davisconsoleapi.py`
+This driver uses it's own database schema `wview_davisconsoleapi.py`

 ## Usage